 In a large double boiler or in a heat-proof bowl set over simmering water, melt the chips over low heat.
 Stir in peanut butter until melted and mixed with the melted chips.
 Add peanuts.
 Let cool slightly and add marshmallows.

 Spread mixture in a 9×13 buttered pan and refrigerate for at least two hours.
 Lift from pan by grasping foil, set on a cutting board and cut into desired size squares/bars.
-The mud should remain store in the refrigerator and will keep for a couple of months in an airtight container.
+The mud should remain stored in the refrigerator and will keep for a couple of months in an airtight container.
 Makes 60 pieces.